 Email: M dot Ludley at warwick dot ac dot uk

 I am a second year PhD student in Cultural Policy Studies.
 I hold a Master’s degree with Distinction in International Cultural Policy and Management from the Centre for Cultural and Media Policy Studies, University of Warwick and a Bachelor’s degree in Comparative Literature and Philosophy from the Free University of Berlin, Germany.
 My research is funded through the Centre for Arts Doctoral Research Excellence (CADRE) at the University of Warwick.
 I am also a scholar of the Studienstiftung des deutschen Volkes (German Academic Scholarship Foundation).
+From January to March 2019, I was a visiting PhD student at the Hertie School of Governance in Berlin.

 The idea of evidence-based policymaking as the key to good decisions has dominated both practice and research in public policy for over 25 years, resulting in an increasing demand for policy assessment.
 I argue that “culture” differs significantly from other public policy fields.
 It is characterised by methodological and ontological challenges that hinder the evaluation of policy outcomes.
 Language, however, plays a major role in the policy process helping policy actors to make the case for “culture” as a versatile catalyst for society.